PaviKotees/Network-Guardian/README.md

 **Windows Server 2019** - This will be the machine where Splunk Enterprise will be installed and all logs from the *target machine* will be forwarded to this machine.

 **Kali Linux** - Kali Linux is platform that is made for penetration trsting which I will be using to attack.

+**Hydra** - Hydra on Kali Linux will be used to perform a simple brute force attack to identify the target machine's username and password.

+## Intro To Splunk